wendyli/ML_final_project/README.md

   command to run: python Baseline.py

 LogisticRegression.py
+  - code that implements logistic regression
+  - uses LogisticRegression module from sci-py for training and testing
+  - feature values are preprocessed where value is 1 if raw value > 0 and 0 otherwise
+  - Inputs (inside code): training data set and test data set
+  - Outputs: TP, FP, FN, TN counts as well as calculated rates, precision, accuracy, recall, and ROC curves

 NaiveBayes.py
   - code used to implement NaiveBayes on test and training data
-  - Uses MultinomialNaiveBayes module from scip-py for training and testing
+  - Uses MultinomialNaiveBayes module from sci-py for training and testing
   - Inputs: test data set
   - Outputs: TP, FP, FN, TN counts as well as calculated rates, precision, accuracy and recall